Varroa Detection Kit

 - Collect a sample of bees* and place it inside the basket.
 You can collect the sample using the device (keeping the basket inside the bowl) or you can use your own preferred method.

 - When the desired level of bees is reached**, place the basket into the bowl containing the washing liquid.
-Place and twist the cover into place and shake once to immerse the bees in the liquid to prevent them from escaping.
+Place and twist the cover into place and swirl once to immerse the bees in the liquid to prevent them from escaping.

 - Remove the lid and fill the bowl with enough washing liquid to cover the bees, but the top of the label should be roughly accurate if that is a better indicator.